DanielSousa01/fcul-mei/PPC/Assignments/Reports/KnapsackProblem/knapsack.md

-# Assignment #1: Genetic Algorithm for the Knapsack Problem
+# Assignment #1: Algorithm for the Knapsack Problem

 ## What were the parallelization strategies used?
 How did you implement them and why?